sypion/ODS-Upscaled/README.md

 # ODS-Upscaled
 A content pack made to upscale every texture for Operation Dessert Storm.
 This Git repository is made for reference only during this time.
-If you'd like to download the content pack, [click here.](https://goo.gl/wZKASt)
+If you'd like to download the content pack, [click here.]()(Not available  at this moment.
+Please check back soon.)

 #### Take Notice: